xilong1393/fetch/README.md

 Now the app is started on http://localhost:3000
 You can use postman to call it
 There are four endpoints.
-The purposes of them are as their names suggests.
+The purposes of them are as their names suggest.

 1. http://localhost:3000/v1/balances/all
    This is a httpget endpoint.
 You don't need to pass any parameter to use it.